karlstolley/te/syllabus/_projects/project-02.md

         A content audit of all of a project’s technical manual pages, and its accompanying website.
         Present this as a spreadsheet that lists URLs, page titles, and a one-sentence content summary.
-      - Six edited pages, or roughly 3000 words total, of a project’s technical manual
+      - Approximately 2500 edited words of a project’s technical manual
-      - Three edited pages, or roughly 1500 words total, of a project’s website
+      - Approximately 1500 edited words of a project’s website
       - >
         An in-house style guide for the software project.
 The manual should cover language usage and style, as well as styles for headings, source code examples, etc. Use your project-wide